 MACC plays an important role in the Heritage Emergency National Task coordinates with numerous associations on emergency response.
 If not already, your institution should consider being a member of MACC.
 Region-wide floods and other large-scale disasters require a multi-faceted and coordinated effort between emergency responders, institutions, volunteers, etc. Your membership becomes part of a network for regional response to assist FEMA and other national and state resources in their efforts to preserve cultural collections.

 MACC can also ‘scenario train’ staff at museums, historical societies, libraries, and archives to make sure written response plans are sound, complete and effective in practice.

 Take a first step in Disaster Preparation.
-Have your institution begin or renew membership in MACC.
-Join the hundreds of institutions that rely on MACC for:
+Have your institution begin or renew Membership in MACC.
+Join the hundreds of nonprofits that rely on MACC for: